Embossing or Debossing – Which is better?

 What is Deboss?

-Debossing, in contrast to embossing, does not alter the reverse side of your printed material so that you can use both sides.
+The debossed area can be left blank or filled in with ink or foil stamping, much like embossing.
+Unlike embossing, debossing does not alter the reverse side of your printed material, allowing you to use both sides.

 Deboss effect